 We financed our capital expenditures and working capital requirements principally with cash generated from our operations.
-Our liquidity and capital resources remained solid as of December 31, 2023, with cash and cash equivalents and short-term bank deposits of approximately RMB413.2 million in multiple currencies.
-Our working capital, calculated by current assets less current liabilities, remained relatively stable at RMB484.3 million and RMB490.3 million as of December 31, 2022 and 2023, respectively.
+Our liquidity and capital resources remained solid as of December 31, 2024, with cash and cash equivalents and short-term bank deposits of approximately RMB299.7 million in multiple currencies.
+Our working capital, calculated by current assets less current liabilities, decreased from RMB490.3 million as of December 31, 2023 to RMB455.2 million as of December 31, 2024 respectively.